BenNewsome/MMM-gtasks/README.md

 7. Everything should be installed and you can run with npm start now.

 # Troubleshooting
 If you have any problems, consider adding  `debug: true` to the config and seeing what is displayed in the console with `node serveronly`.
-If it is not obvious raise a issue on github.
+If it is not obvious raise an issue on github.

 # Using the module